Hrithik-Chauhan/Car_Rental_SYSTEM/README.md

 Project Description: Car Rental System

-Live Demo: <a href="https://above-board-interes.000webhostapp.com/index.php">Car Rental Website Demo</>
+Live Demo: <a href="https://above-board-interes.000webhostapp.com/index.php">Car Rental Website Demo.

 The Car Rental System is a comprehensive solution designed to streamline the process of renting vehicles for both customers and rental agencies.
 It aims to provide a user-friendly platform where customers can easily search, book, and manage their car rentals, while rental agencies can efficiently manage their fleet and reservations.